Zakkkk/mana/readme.md

 The fingermap numbers range from 0 (left pinky) to 4 and 5 (left and right thumb) and then up to 9.

 Layouts may only have one magic key in them (for now), and the magic identifier must be listed.
-At the moment layouts with magic are not supported, so just keep `hasMagic` to true, and don't list any magic rules.

 Example: